Porky's: Critical response

 Upon its release, Porky's was viewed as "a likeable lowbrow coming-of-age comedy", but the critical appraisal has been more negative since then.
-Review aggregation website Rotten Tomatoes, which collects both contemporary and modern reviews, gives the film a score of 34% based on reviews from 38 critics and an average rating of 4.8/10.
+Review aggregation website Rotten Tomatoes, which collects both contemporary and modern reviews, gives the film a score of 33% based on reviews from 39 critics and an average rating of 4.8/10.
 The consensus reads, "Gleeful in its misogyny and celebratory of bad behavior, Porky's is an intermittently funny farce that will leave audiences feeling in need of a shower."
 On Metacritic the film has a score of 40% based on reviews from 8 critics, indicating "mixed or average reviews".

 Film critics Gene Siskel and Roger Ebert in their syndicated At the Movies television series both expressed disdain for Porky's and later called it one of the worst films of 1982.
 In particular, they criticized the film for what they viewed as its objectification and degradation of women and the childish nature of its antagonists, and they disliked that the film took what they felt was a thin, shallow and off-color stance against anti-Semitism.
-In his print review for The Chicago Sun-Times, Ebert noted that the film's sexual content per se was not the film's failing, but rather the manner it was used: "Even in an easy scene like the one where the guys spy on the girls in the locker room, the director, Bob Clark, blows it.
-Peeping Tom scenes can be very funny (remember John Belushi on the ladder in “Animal House?”)
+In his print review for the Chicago Sun-Times, Ebert noted that the film's sexual content per se was not the film's failing, but rather the manner it was used: "Even in an easy scene like the one where the guys spy on the girls in the locker room, the director, Bob Clark, blows it.
+Peeping Tom scenes can be very funny (remember John Belushi on the ladder in Animal House?)
 Here, it's just smarmy."
+Siskel would later go on to call it one of the worst films ever made.

 Box office

 The film grossed $7.6 million for the weekend when it opened wide in 1982.
 It grossed a total of $106 million in its initial release in the United States and Canada, including $12 million in Canada.
 It grossed $25–30 million overseas, for a worldwide gross of over $130 million.
-Although it was written and directed by an American and was filmed in Miami and Miami Beach Florida, Porky's was produced by the Canadian company Astral Media.
+Although it was written and directed by an American and was filmed in Miami and Miami Beach, Florida, Porky's was produced by the Canadian company Astral Media.
 As a result, Porky's can be classed as the highest-grossing Canadian film of all time in the United States and Canada, with a total of C$111 million by 1999, including $6 million from a 1983 re-issue prior to the release of the sequel.

 Including the re-issue, the film grossed $160 million worldwide.